 - Project start: December 2013

-- Funding (since project start): Department for International Development (DFID), UK; Global Health Innovative Technology (GHIT) Fund, Japan; Médecins Sans Frontières/Doctors without Borders, International; Federal Ministry of Education and Research (BMBF through KfW), Germany; Ministry of Foreign Affairs (DGIS), the Netherlands; Rockefeller Foundation, USA; Starr International Foundation, Switzerland.
+- Funding (since project start): Department for International Development (DFID), UK; Federal Ministry of Education and Research (BMBF through KfW), Germany; Global Health Innovative Technology (GHIT) Fund, Japan; Médecins Sans Frontières/Doctors without Borders, International; Ministry of Foreign Affairs (DGIS), The Netherlands; Rockefeller Foundation, USA; Swiss Agency for Development and Cooperation (SDC), Switzerland; Starr International Foundation, Switzerland.

-A PoC study (known as the “BENDITA” study) to determine if the safety and tolerability issues of benznidazole can be managed by reduced doses and treatment duration, or by combining it with fosravuconazole, was designed in 2016.
-Benznidazole in monotherapy or in combination with fosravuconazole at selected doses and treatment durations will be assessed versus placebo in approximately 210 patients with chronic Chagas disease.
-Recruitment started in Bolivia at the end of November, and by the end of 2016, 10 patients had been enrolled.
-Enrolment in Argentina, with two sites planned, awaits regulatory approval.
+Regulatory approvals were secured in Bolivia to start a Phase II Proof of Concept (PoC) study to determine if the safety (known as the “BENDITA” study) and tolerability issues of benznidazole could be managed by reduced doses and treatment duration, or by combining it with fosravuconazole.
+Benznidazole in monotherapy or in combination with fosravuconazole at selected doses and treatment durations will be assessed versus placebo in 210 patients with chronic Chagas disease.
+Recruitment started at the end of November; 10 patients had been enrolled by the end of 2016.